legendu-net/blog/misc/content/2019-01-07-python-virtual-environment.markdown

 3. Select `Project Interpreter` in the left panel under `Project`.

-4. If no virtual environment is configured for PyCharm, you can select `Using Existing Virtual Environment` and then choose the virtual environment directory.
+4. If no virtual environment is configured for PyCharm, you can select `Using Existing Virtual Environment` and then choose the Python executable in the virtual environment directory (e.g., `venv/bin/python`).

 ## References